couetilc/rust-book/chp1/notes.md

 cargo new $project_name
 ```

-A directory called $project_name is created with a git repo, a Cargo.toml file
+A directory called $project_name is created with a git repo (unless already
-analagous to a package.json in Node.js, a src directory meant for your source
+inside a git repo), a Cargo.toml file analagous to a package.json in Node.js,
-code files, and a target directory meant for your build artifacts.
+a src directory meant for your source code files, and a target directory meant
+for your build artifacts.

 ## Building a Cargo project